- EAT! – Burmese Tea Leaf Salad:

 - Hsipaw (trekking amongst remote villages)

-In short, if you are interested in Burma and its controversial history then the time to go is now!
 Many people who travel to the country say that it is unlike any other country in South East Asia.
-It is like stepping back in time into a world that has been cut off from the rest of modern society.
-Rickshaws, crumbling colonial remains, people wearing the traditional ‘longyi’ with thanaka bark smeared on their faces, old Volswagen buses and Beetles from the 60’s and skinny cows roam the dusty streets in towns where electricity is only available some parts of the day.
+Because Burma was isolated for so long, a visit can be like stepping back in time into a world that has been cut off from the rest of modern society.
+Rickshaws, crumbling colonial remains, people wearing the traditional ‘longyi’ with thanaka bark smeared on their faces, and skinny cows roam the dusty streets in towns where electricity is sometimes only available parts of the day.

-Incredible vast temple complexes, a rich and varied cuisine, a fascinating culture, warm, welcoming people and wild landscapes… add up to a place that oozes exoticism, making you understand why Kipling was so mesmerized with Burma.
-Visit Inle Lake and the witness the incredible leg-rowing Inca people, watch the sun set in the land of a thousand temples, Bagan or wander crumbled colonial buildings and temples in the atmospheric and bustling capital, Yangon.
+Incredible vast temple complexes, a rich and varied cuisine, a fascinating culture, warm, welcoming people and wild landscapes… add up to a place that oozes exoticism, making you understand why writers of the past have been so mesmerized with Burma.
+Visit Inle Lake and the witness the incredible leg-rowing Inca people, watch the sun set in the land of a thousand temples, Bagan, or wander around crumbled colonial buildings and temples in the atmospheric and bustling capital, Yangon.
 A trip to Burma is at once unforgettable.

 The famous and unique leg rowers at Inle Lake Myanmar